MichielJacobs/Lenovo-Touch-Screen-on-off/README.md

-# Touchscreen toggle
+# TouchScreenToggle
+## About
-Small program to easaly switch the touch screen on/off.
+Small windows program to easaly switch the touchscreen ON or OFF.

-Created for:
+## Supported laptops
 Lenovo ThinkPad X1 Yoga 3rd